Perfect brunch spots in Singapore to check out this weekend

 As brunch hour draws near, settle down at these restaurants and cafes for formidable grub backdropped with design-forward environs.

-Sofia Kim and The Peak Team
+The Peak Team

 Tiong Bahru Bakery Safari

 Known for their hand-made buttery croissants, the name Tiong Bahru Bakery is sure to ring familiar to most.
 Its fifth bakery sets up camp in Dempsey - quite literally.
 Housed in a safari-style tent decked out with vintage decor and colourful rugs, in the midst of a lush garden, Tiong Bahru Bakery definitely brings the outdoors in.
 The tent is both air-conditioned as well as rainproof, so one need not worry about the unpredictable weather conditions.

 In support of the 'Grow Your Own Food' movement, the bakery has also introduced three power breakfast jars; tuck into jars full of healthy ingredients (some of which come straight from their own garden) like fruits, muesli, and rolled oats - a great option for those who want a lighter meal.
 We recommend the breakfast jar with apples, birscher muesli, and rojak flowers.
 Those who enjoy more local flavours can opt for the papaya and turmeric on a bed of coconut milk and sago.
 Sip on freshly-brewed lattes (flavours exclusive to this outlet include the dairy-free turmeric and ginger latte, as well as the beetroot and ginger latte) as you munch on warm pastries such as the mushroom and brie cheese croissant, and squid ink bun with smoked salmon slider.